 2) Squeezing through your bottom, push your hips up until your knees are in line with your hips.

-4) Draw you belly button into your spine and hold.
+4) Draw your belly button into your spine and hold for 30 – 60 seconds.
+Repeat a total of 3 times.

-1) Multi-Target Toning: Supine bridge strengthens the glutes, hamstrings, abdominals and pelvic floor (ladies, all the benefit of a Kegel exercise – and then some).
-If you feel this exercise burning on the top of your legs, it’s probably your quadriceps getting a good stretch!
+1) Strengthen and tone: Supine bridge strengthens the glutes (your butt), hamstrings (the back of your thighs), lower abdominals (a group muscles called the transverse abdominals) and pelvic floor (ladies, all the benefit of a Kegel exercise – and then some).
+You might also feel this exercise burning on the top of your legs.
+This is probably your quadriceps (front of thighs) getting a good stretch!

 2) Builds Muscular Endurance: Your body is working a lot of big muscles during this exercise.
+For the most part, this is called an isometric exercise, or an exercise that causes muscle contraction by holding one position.
 As you progress by repeating this exercise day after day, and week after week, you’ll start building greater muscular endurance which could manifest itself into simply being able to walk the stairs easier to running more efficiently.

-3) Easy Progressions: If you don’t think supine bridge (as pictured with this post) is much of a challenge for you, there are plenty of ways to challenge yourself.
+3) Easy Progressions: If you don’t think supine bridge is much of a challenge for you, there are plenty of ways to challenge yourself.
 Here are a few simple ways to amp up this exercise:

 - Squeeze it: Doing the same exercise as above, but place a small, light weight ball (a medicine or toning ball usually works great), or a thick towel in between your knees.
 As raise your hips, squeeze the ball or towel.
 Release the tension on the ball or towel as you place your hips back on the ground.
 You’ll really feel this in your inner thighs.